 You may end up with a rich snippet in the SERPs that makes your result stand out visually.

-The conventional wisdom is that the best backlinks are the ones from websites that have the most authority.
+The conventional wisdom is that the best backlinks are from websites with the most authority.
 One measure of authority is Ahref’s Domain Rating.

-However, when it comes to Google, the content category of the linking content can be at least as important as the domain or URL authority.
+However, when it comes to Google, the content category of the linking content can be at least as necessary as the domain or URL authority.

 So, if you plan to acquire backlinks using techniques such as targeted email outreach to improve SEO, be sure to target content that falls into the same Google category as the page for which you are trying to get a backlink.